andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/README.md

 The guide to find real love, starts with sharing the insight, where to find it in the first place: In the context of the group of people, that you belong to.
 But what group of people do you belong to?
-What characterizes this particular group and how does it differentiates itself from other groups, one apparently then doen't belong to necessarily?
+What characterizes this particular group and how does it differentiate itself from other groups?
 Nationality (nationalism)?
 Skin color (racism, more in general discrimination)?
 Ideology?

 The answer is as the author now believes: